LeonardoResearchGroup/NetInt/README.md

 ### Graphical user interface ###

-The prototype runs on three complementary windows simultaneously: Control panel, Graph pad, and Mapper viewer.
+The prototype runs on three complementary windows simultaneously: Control panel, Graph pad, and Mapper viewer (see first image).
 The **Control panel** contains two GUI accordeons.
 One for all the GUI elements to load and export files, and another for the visual elements' settings (node, edge, and community), environment settings, and custom-made modules.
 The **Graph pad** is the canvas for all the graph visual elements.
 Finally, the **Mapper viewer** shows the distribution of color gradients of all the numeric variables of vertices and edges.
 An optional fourth window is the Console catcher, where Java console messages are displayed for debugging.

 ![controlpanel](https://user-images.githubusercontent.com/10836823/40272885-1a957042-5b7b-11e8-9a5c-bd41f54096b1.png)
 *Control panel's Accordeon sections*